 \ At the end of each reporting period, it was not probable that the counterparties to financial guarantee contracts will claim under the contracts.
 Consequently, the amount included above is RM Nil.

 (e) Cash Flow Risk

-The Group reviews its cash flow position regularly to manage its exposure to fluctuations in future cash flows associated with its monetary financial instruments.
+The Group and the Company review their cash flow position regularly to manage their exposure to fluctuations in future cash flows associated with their monetary financial instruments.

 (iii) Fair Value of Financial Instruments